MerginMaps/mobile/README.md

 Read more about the app [help.inputapp.io](https://help.inputapp.io)

+## Questions and Answers by the community

+See [GIS Stack Exchange](https://gis.stackexchange.com/questions/tagged/inputapp) with **inputapp** tag to ask questions and see other users' answers.

 ## Developers

 For more information on building Input please have a look in [developer documentation](docs/developers/index.md).